codepath/android_guides/Dependency-Injection-with-Dagger-2.md

                                 .build();
 ```

-#### Declare your dependencies
+#### Declare your singletons

-You need to define what should be included as part of the dependency chain.
+You need to define what modules should be included as part of the dependency chain.
 For instance, if we wish to make a single `Retrofit` instance tied to the application lifecycle and available to all our activities and fragments, we first need to make Dagger aware that a `Retrofit` instance can be provided.
 We create a class called `NetModule.java` and annotate it with `@Module` to signal to Dagger to search within the available methods for possible instance providers:

 ```java
 @Module